Yooli8537/Editor/README.md

   - Manage
     - Storage
       - Maximum image size (in mb)
-      - Clear unused images (search all the JSON and clear images which aren't used anywhere).
       - Maximum PDF export size
     - Saving config
-      - Autosaving interval
       - Number of backed-up versions
-  - Info (Lucide & TipTap credit, etc.)
 - Containerization
 - Language Selection List for Codeblocks
 - Allow the user to save a Document when Discard Button is clicked.